andriana-rds/sims-ISCB2023/README.md

 # sims-ISCB2023
-**Simulations of two-level data sets that are analyzed by G-computation and IPTW estimators, combined with random effects models.**
+**Simulations of two-level data sets that are analyzed by G-computation, IPTW and AIPTW estimators, combined with random effects models.**

 *Steps to generate the simulated data sets are the following:*